annaphp/spring_notes/spring_review_answers.md

 - @Transactional(Propagation=REQUIRES_NEW)

 Explain, and give examples of, REQUIRES_NEW, REQUIRED, and SUPPORTS propagation levels.
-- REQUIRED_NEW suspends transation of the method it was called from and starts new transaction, the suspended method is continued after the transaction is completed.
+- REQUIRED_NEW suspends transation of the method it was called from and starts a new transaction, the suspended method is continued after the transaction is completed.
-- REQUIRED
+- REQUIRED - if a tx method A is called from a tx method B, method A joins B's transaction.
+If method B is not transactional, method A starts its own transaction.

 What is readOnly property of a Tx, what about timeout property?
+A method annotated with @Transaction(readOnly = true) only can read data from db. time
 What is default Isolation and propagation level in spring transaction?

 Present a demo project showcasing Spring transaction details.